ZackarySantana/Attach-Personal/README.md

 ## Runtime and Tools:

+To install:

 -   [Node](https://nodejs.org/en/) v18.4.0
 -   NPM v8.12.1
 -   [Flyctl](https://fly.io/) (Deployment)
 -   [Docker](https://www.docker.com/) (The project just uses this tool but you don't need it installed locally)

 ## Technologies:

+No need to try installing these, these are installed automatically when running `npm install`

 ### Frontend: